 “That was my immediate reaction, and that is, just tell these guys, ‘You’re not a sissy, run.
 Run!
 Run!
 Don’t let these guys get you into anything and they were smart.”

-A calculated and defensible dick move that sublety mindfucks the Montreal coaching staff and players.
-You'll also notice coming out of the timeout the Senators did actually line up for the draw like they were receiving a kickoff, there were some tactics here beyond the psychological.
+A calculated and defensible move that subtlety messes with the Montreal coaching staff and players.
+You’ll also notice coming out of the timeout the Senators did actually line up for the draw like they were receiving a kickoff, there were some tactics here beyond the psychological.

 On being prepared to let go of the Karlsson/Cooke incident…